oracle/node-oracledb/INSTALL.md

 you building with 32-bit binaries) to set the environment.
 Alternatively you can open the 'Developer Command Prompt for Visual Studio' which has environment variables already configured.

-If you are installing with a local database or the full Oracle client, make sure that `PATH` contains the correct binary directory, for example `C:\oracle\product\12.1.0\dbhome_1\bin`.

 If you are behind a firewall you may need to set your proxy, for
 example: